NoBlackBoxes/LastBlackBox/course/buildabrain/session_1/README.md

 > Not all materials are good a letting their outer orbital electrons freely move around.
 Some materials hold onto their electrons and resist their movement.
 We can create mixtures of these "resisting" materials and better "conducting" materials, often in the form of ceramics, to create **resistors** with a range of different *resistance* values, which we measure in Ohms (&Omega;).

 - [ ] **TASK**: Measure the resistance of one of your resistors.
+- *Help*: If you are new to measuring resistance with a multimeter, then I recommend you watch this video: [NB3-Measuring Resistance](https://vimeo.com/??????)
 <details><summary><strong>Target</strong></summary>
 Your kit contains 470 &Omega;, 1 k&Omega;, and 10 k&Omega; resistors.
 You should measure one of these values.
 </details><hr>